grierson/grierson/feedback.md

 Try and get feedback as quickly as possible (Fail fast)

 * Hypothesis - I think hypothesis will help
-* Experiment - Create experiment to test hypothesis
+* Experiment - Test to Prove or Disprove hypothesis
-* Observe - View if hypothesis is beneficial
+* Observe - That the results to see if it matches your hypthesis

 * **Experiment Driven Development** - Feedback from user metrics
 * **Contious integration** - Feedback feature integrates into project